w3ctag/design-reviews/reviews/dbsc-analysis.md

 This suggests a similar pattern to solve that potential problem also: the server redirects to a new endpoint with fresh randomness in the URL for signing.

+#### Complete Example

-For example, both requirements could be addressed as shown below.
+The complete set of requirements could be addressed as shown below.
 This example is expanded to include the maximum number of exchanges possible to fully illustrate all of the capabilities.
 A discussion of how to reduce or hide latency is included below.